LBHackney-IT/comino-printing/README.md

 3. After installation is complete, navigate to the solution folder and run 'sudo dotnet test'

 ## Adding a letter type
 - Create a class to parse the letter ([example](src/Usecases/UntestedParsers/ChangesInCircsICL.cs)).
 This should inherit from the `ILetterParser` interface.
-The parser class should take HTML of the whole document and return HTML for the header, HTML for the body and any CSS to be applied to the whole document.
+The parser class should take HTML of the whole document and return a list of address lines, HTML for the right hand side of the header, HTML for the body and any CSS to be applied to the whole document.
+(The right hand header is in reference to Gov Notify's [letter specification](https://docs.notifications.service.gov.uk/documentation/images/notify-pdf-letter-spec-v2.4.pdf).)
 - Go [here](src/Usecases/ParserLookup.cs) to link this new parser class with the letter type (also called `DocDesc` in the Comino DB).
 - Add the letter type to list of `Descriptions` in the `DOCUMENT_CONFIG` environment variable.
 Details on how to update this are in [Changing the Document Settings](#changing-the-document-settings).